-IUP is committed to establishing and maintaining a community free from discrimination and harassment, and is dedicated to promoting the safety and security of minors who visit campus or participate in our programs.
+IUP is committed to establishing and maintaining a community free from sexual discrimination and misconduct, and is dedicated to promoting the safety and security of minors who visit campus or participate in our programs.
 In compliance with federal and state

-laws, all university and university-related personnel must complete two annual trainings: Title IX Sexual Harassment/Sexual Violence and Protection of Minors.
+laws, all university and university-related personnel must complete two annual trainings: Preventing Sexual Harassment/Sexual Violence and Protection of Minors.

 All employees, including student

 workers and affiliates/contractors/units/centers, are required to complete the online training.
 (This encompasses all personnel who are paid for their work at, or related to, the university.
 This includes non-IUP personnel who have been issued